jingyingx/jingyingx.github.io/research.md

 - **Xu, Jingying**.
 (2022).
 Telicity in Mandarin Preschoolers.
 Talk presented at the Graduate Linguistics Expo at Michigan State (GLEAMS) 2022, East Lansing.

 ### Publications
+- **Xu, Jingying**, & Cristina Schmitt. (under review).
+Telicity in context: An instruction-based approach to non-culminating interpretation.
 - **Xu, Jingying**, & Cristina Schmitt. (to appear).
 [Grammatical versus pragmatic accounts for event non-culmination in Mandarin: An experimental study](http://jingyingx.github.io/CLS_xu_schmitt.pdf).
 Proceedings of the 60th Meeting of the Chicago Linguistic Society (CLS 60).
 - **Xu, Jingying**, & Cristina Schmitt. (to appear).
 [Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults](http://jingyingx.github.io/WCCFL_xu_schmitt.pdf).
 Proceedings of the 42nd West Coast Conference on Formal Linguistics (WCCFL 42).
 - **Xu, Jingying**, & Cristina Schmitt.
 (2025).
 Pragmatic accommodation in judging event culmination.
 Proceedings of the 34th Semantics and Linguistic Theory (SALT 34).
 DOI: https://doi.org/10.3765/sgccnn77